sbmlteam/liblx/src/liblx/xml/compress/00README.txt

-	Information about the compression library used in libSBML.
+	Information about the compression library used in libLX.

 The following files in this directory were borrowed from MiniZip version 1.01e (http://www.winimage.com/zLibDll/minizip.html) implemented by Gilles Vollant.